Soypete/talks/go_io_readers_writers/talk.md

 - when does it block the garbage collector
 - how do channels play in --->

-> "The io package specifies the io.Reader interface, which represents the read end of a stream of data." https://go.dev/tour/methods/21
+> The io package specifies the io.Reader interface, which represents the read end of a stream of data.

+https://go.dev/tour/methods/21

 ---

-##  **File I/O**
+##  **File I/O**: os.File
-   - Efficiency analysis
-   - Common usage patterns
-   - Anti-patterns to avoid
+- Creates a connections for reading data over an os protocol

 ---

-## **Network I/O (e.g., TCP/UDP)**
-   - Performance considerations
-   - Best practices for handling network I/O
-   - Security considerations
+##  **File I/O**: os.Create
+- Created a connections for writing data over an os protocol

 ---

 ## **Buffered I/O**
    - Advantages of buffering